Rockton residents suing Chemtool and parent company over damages caused by chemical plant fire

 ROCKTON, Ill.
-(WTVO) –At least two homeowners within the 1-mile radius of Chemtool Inc. have filed a class-action lawsuit against the manufacturing plant and its parent company, Lubrizol, four days following the explosion last week.
+(WTVO) –Homeowners within the 1-mile radius of Chemtool Inc. have filed a second class-action lawsuit against the manufacturing plant and its parent company, Lubrizol, four days following the explosion last week.

 Rockton Fire Chief Kirk Wilson says the cause of the fire is still under investigation.